 More Black NFL retirees win dementia cases in rescored tests

-PHILADELPHIA (AP) - Hundreds of Black NFL retirees denied payouts in the $1 billion concussion settlement now qualify for awards after their tests were rescored to eliminate racial bias.
+PHILADELPHIA (AP) — Two years after a pair of former players sued the NFL over the treatment of Black retirees in the league's $1 billion concussion settlement, hundreds of men whose medical tests were rescored to eliminate race bias now qualify for awards.

+The newly approved payouts, announced in a report Friday, are a victory for NFL families in the decade-long legal saga over concussions.
+The 2020 lawsuit unearthed the fact the dementia tests were being "race-normed" — adjusted due to assumptions that Black people have a lower cognitive baseline score.
 Changes to the settlement made last year are meant to make the tests race-blind.
-The use of "race norming" in the dementia testing made it more difficult for Blacks to prove they had the kind of cognitive decline that qualifies retired players for awards that average $500,000 or more.

-Nearly 650 men have had their dementia tests automatically rescored, according to a report released Friday by the law firm handling claims against the NFL.
-The retirees had met the other criteria for a successful claim, which includes hours of validity testing to show that their daily lives are significantly impaired and that they are not malingering.
+"In 2022, how can you possibly think that another human being comes out of the womb with less cognitive ability?
+It's just impossible to believe that that can be true," Jenkins said.
+"It's unspeakable."

-Thousands of other Black retirees can meanwhile seek new testing to see whether they qualify under the revised scoring formula.
-But advocates for the former players fear that many don't know that, especially if they deal with memory issues and live alone.
+Advocates fear that many former players don't know they can be rescored or retested, especially if they have cognitive issues and live alone.

-"Men who are homeless, men who originally signed up but their cognitive function changed, men who are divorced or isolated - we are going to go looking for them," said Amy Lewis, who along with her husband, retired Washington player Ken Jenkins, petitioned the judge overseeing the case and the Justice Department's Civil Rights Division to address the race-norming issue.
+"Men who are homeless, men who originally signed up but their cognitive function changed, men who are divorced or isolated — we are going to go looking for them," said Amy Lewis, Jenkins' wife.

-The couple, once critical of class counsel Chris Seeger for his response to the issue, now work with him to get the word out.
+The couple, once critical of class counsel Chris Seeger for his response to the issue, now work with him to spread the word.

-At the end of the day, Lewis said, she doesn't care whether she's "inside the tent, outside the tent," as long as more men get help navigating the claims process.
-Many cases drag on for years.

-An NFL spokesman did not immediately return a phone call Friday morning or respond to email messages sent in recent weeks seeking comment on the rescoring.

 Seeger — lead lawyer for the nearly 20,000 retired players, who negotiated the settlement with the NFL — has apologized for initially failing to see the scope of the racial bias.
 He vowed in a recent interview to "make sure the NFL pays every nickel they should."

 The league's tally just passed $1 billion in approved claims.
-However, appeals and audits mean the actual payouts lag behind that number - and now stand at about $916 million.
-They include awards for four other compensable diagnoses: Alzheimer's disease, Parkinson's disease, Lou Gehrig's disease and deaths before April 2015 involving CTE, or chronic traumatic encephalopathy.
+However, appeals and audits mean actual payouts lag behind that number and now stand at about $916 million.
+Payouts include awards for four other compensable diagnoses: Alzheimer's disease, Parkinson's disease, Lou Gehrig's disease and deaths before April 2015 involving CTE, or chronic traumatic encephalopathy.

-As reviewers tackle the thornier dementia claims, the process has slowed down and the NFL appeals intensified.
-Today, nearly four in 10 dementia claims are audited by the claims administrator, Richmond-based BrownGreer - even after program doctors and expert panels weigh in.
+As reviewers tackle the thornier dementia claims, the process has slowed and audits and appeals intensified.

 "Their mantra is deny, deny, delay until you die," said James Pruitt, 58, a wide receiver who played for Indianapolis and Miami from 1986 to 1991.

-After the settlement was approved in 2015, he and his wife attended meetings with the lawyers who traveled the country to sell the plan to retired players groups.
+After the settlement was approved in 2015, he and his wife attended meetings with lawyers who traveled the country to sell the plan to retired players' groups.

 "We were told … this was going to be a very easy process, you just need to go to the doctors, get a qualifying diagnosis from them," said Traci Pruitt, 42.
 "Yet here we are six years later, and we're still getting the runaround."